kamhaj/eMenu-app/README.md

 ```bash
 	python manage.py email-report
 ```
-2. API only: listing Dishes and Menus can be sorted (by adding parameters to URL, e.g. https://kamhaj-emenu-app.herokuapp.com/api/eMenu/dish/list_dishes/?sort=name )
+2. API only: listing Dishes and Menus can be sorted <br/>(by adding parameters to URL, <br/> e.g. https://kamhaj-emenu-app.herokuapp.com/api/eMenu/dish/list_dishes/?sort=name )
 3. Sqlite3 db was used.